francescopatane96/eNERVE/README.md

  10. Conservation module
  11. Output generation module
  ***

+ # Instructions for stand-alone installation with docker:
+ ***
- # Instructions for expert users (tested with python3.10 and 3.7 versions in linux/ubuntu/unix os environment):
+ # Instructions for local installation (tested with python3.10 and 3.7 versions in linux/ubuntu/unix os environment):

  1. Open the terminal, change and open the location in which you would save eNERVE (eg. ```cd /home/ubuntu/Desktop/```);
  2. ``` git clone https://github.com/francescopatane96/eNERVE.git ``` ;